Reviews / 17 August 2006

 But the structure and heart of the movie circle around the estranged romantic relationship between Jane and Grover.
 Baumbach’s sole stylistic device is to tell the story of their budding love in flashbacks that begin with black-and-white still images that pulse into colored motion, allowing him to begin the movie with their breakup and end it with their first kiss.
 As we learn more about the two of them, we see how much Jane has influenced the lives of Grover and his friends.
 She gets him hooked on cigarettes and then on scotch, and introduces him to the lame “townie” bar that becomes their hangout.
 The more we see of their first few meetings, the sadder it becomes that she has outgrown him, gone to Prague, and left him to sulk, drink, and have meaningless sex.

 Yes, most of Kicking and Screaming’s dialogue is extremely quotable.
 It’s Baumbach’s debut, and he does all he can to keep everything snappy, so naturally the few moments when it doesn’t work stand out.
 Whether the writing or the timing is off, or the lines are just played badly, there are some exchanges that feel excessive or even embarrassing, as when Max and Miami stand at a bar together, pointing out the different “types” that go to their school, or the way that the characters take informal polls every now and then to see who among them last “beat off.”
-There is something endearingly un-hip and even clunky about this aspect of the movie, which is why it’s almost disheartening to see it re-marketed and re-released by Criterion according to Baumbach’s new, cooler, Wes Anderson sidekick, post-Squid-and-Whalege.
-Maybe this complaint is like an earnest fan maintaining ‘their first album was their best, dude,’ but there was something special about the contrast between Kicking and Screaming’s standard, bland VHS cover art and the unexpected treasure of a film inside it.
-If the characters in this movie ever felt or looked as cool as its new packaging, their experiences would constitute an entirely different film.
+There is something endearingly un-hip and even clunky about this aspect of the movie, which is why it’s almost disheartening to see it re-marketed and re-released by Criterion according to Baumbach’s new, cooler, Wes Anderson sidekick, post-Squid-and-Whale image.
+Maybe this complaint is like a rock fan’s maintaining that he only likes a band’s ‘early stuff,’ but there is something undeniably special about the contrast between Kicking and Screaming’s standard, bland VHS cover art and the unexpected treasure of a film inside it.

-may belong to a certain bygone era of mid-90s talky indie movies, but those of use who are recent (and not-so-recent) college graduates will continue to come back to Kicking and Screaming for the way it perfectly articulates the anxious, shiftless feeling this stage in life gives us.
-It is a movie for disbanding friendships and broken relationships, for that moment we realize the crowd we’ve spent the last four years with is disbanding, that moment we realize nothing can last forever, no matter how long we try to draw it out.
-It’s for that moment we understand that the only thing we can take with us of the people we love is our own memories of the time we spent with them.
-Beyond the specifics of Baumbach’s experience, all of these moments make up a shared experience during a time when what we need is to find anyone, or anything, that understands.
+It may belong to a certain bygone era of mid-90s talky indie movies, but recent college graduates will continue to come back to Kicking and Screaming for the way it perfectly articulates the anxious, shiftless feeling this stage in life gives us.
+It is a movie for disbanding friend groups and broken relationships, for that moment we realize the crowd we’ve spent the last four years with are becoming their own people, that moment we realize nothing can last forever, no matter how long you try to draw it out.
+It’s for that moment we understand that the only thing we can take with us of someone we love is our own memories of the time we spent with them.
+It is timeless and essential for us because it has truth, during a time when what we need is to find anyone, or anything, that understands.